Metaplay logo

 While this area is not strictly speaking only in the domain of cloud infrastructure, it's highly relevant to understand and consider when evolving and maturing a game production - and the organization that runs it.
 Keeping player models tight, code paths optimized, and memory management under control means less compute resources, and less costs as you grow.

-#2 Leverage Empirical Testing For More Accurate Estimates
+Leverage Empirical Load Testing for Accurate Cost Estimates

 An excellent tool in understanding resource consumption at scale is carrying out realistic load testing against the game.